frank-ceballos/frank-blog/content/posts/03IntroToSpark/index.md

 We have covered a lot of ground in this post but we are barely scratching the surface when it comes to the things we can do with Spark.
 Remember that Spark is a fast and scalable technology that can be used to process large-scale data.

+You
+are welcome to contact me on [LinkedIn](https://www.linkedin.com/in/frank-ceballos/).

+Until next time, take care, and code everyday!

 {{< buymeacoffee "" >}}